anushreebalakrishnan/A-B-Testing-and-Chi-Square-Analysis-of-Website-Buttons/README.md

 # A-B-Testing-and-Chi-Square-Analysis-of-Website-Buttons

-# A/B Testing and Chi-Square Analysis of Website Button Variants

 ## 📌 Project Overview

 This project investigates the performance of four website button variants using the **Chi-Square Test of Independence**.
 The goal was to determine whether different button designs influenced users' click behavior and identify which variant performed best based on statistical evidence and user engagement metrics.